tkeemon/edx-documentation/en_us/shared/building_and_running_chapters/building_course/setting_up_student_view.rst

 .. image:: ../../../shared/building_and_running_chapters/Images/course_license.png
  :alt: Set course licensing in the Schedule & Details page.

-* Select **All Rights Reserved** to indicate to students that you own the copyright for course content.
+By default, the course licensing is **All Rights Reserved** to indicate to learners that you own the copyright for course content.

-* Select **Creative Commons** to grant others to right to share and use course content.
+* You can change licensing to **Creative Commons** to grant learners the right to share and use course content.
 You must then select the Creative Commons license options to apply:

   .. image:: ../../../shared/building_and_running_chapters/Images/creative-commons-license-course.png
       :alt: The Creative Commons license options

   See :ref:`Licensing a Course` for more information about license options.